samox03/habitTracker_Python/README.md

 - datetime

 ## Installing
-You can download the latest version of Python from [this link](https://www.python.org/downloads/) - Make sure to check "ADD to path" in the Python installer.
+Check your local python version and if required download the latest version of Python from [this link](https://www.python.org/downloads/) - [Make sure to check "ADD to path" in the Python installer.]

 After installing Python, proceed with the installation of the following libraries:
 - Questionary